lisongxu/CSCE156-Lab-OOP-Basic/readme.md

 Java is a class-based Object Oriented Programming Language meaning that it realizes the concept of objects by allowing you to define classes which have member methods and variables.
-Instances of classes are *instantiated* through a constructor, which is a method with the same name as a class and called using the keyword `new`.
+Instances of classes are created through a constructor, which is a method with the same name as a class and called using the keyword `new`.
 This lab will familiarize you with how classes and their constructors are defined and used.
 In addition, you will be introduced to some ways that Java supports other Object Oriented Principles: Encapsulation and Abstraction.

 -   *Encapsulation* is a mechanism by which objects group data and the methods/functions that act on that data.
-It is also the means by which a class's data is protected from the outside world (outside of the object).
-Java achieves this by allowing you to define member methods and variables and to specify the visibility of these fields using the keywords `private`, `protected`, and `public`.

 -   *Abstraction* refers to the means by which an object exposes a public interface to the outside world while hiding the inner workings (the internal representation or the implementation details).
-Java's main mechanism for supporting this is the same as with encapsulation though it does provide other means (interfaces, abstract classes, etc.).
+Java achieves this by allowing you to define member methods and variables and to specify the visibility of these fields using the keywords `private`, `protected`, and `public`.

 -   *Class Signaling* refers to invoking methods on an instance of a class.
 Java uses the dot (or period) operator to signal a class.